Gain unique and essential insights into the student academic experience

 Final Reports

 Our Survey takes place at the same time each year among a directly comparable undergraduate sample, enabling us to measure genuine like-for-like changes.
-This year’s results highlight encouraging signs of recovery from the impact of the Covid-19 pandemic on the student academic experience.
-Other key findings include:
+The 2023 survey, which took place between 16 January and 16 March 2023, focuses on key issues such as value for money during a cost of living crisis and the lingering impact of the Covid-19 pandemic on student satisfaction.

 The findings along with previous years’ reports can be downloaded here.